llvm/circt/docs/Motivation.md

 shared between design languages and target architectures.
-Eventually, dialects are lowered (perhaps in a target-specific fashion) to low-level dialects and eventually to target-specific dialects, facilitating code generation for particular accelerator targets[@bondhugula2020high].
+Eventually, dialects are lowered (perhaps in a target-specific fashion) to low-level dialects and eventually to target-specific dialects, facilitating code generation for particular accelerator targets.

-At the same time, developing accelerators themselves is becoming more challenging[@berkeley06dwarfs].
+At the same time, developing accelerators themselves is becoming more challenging.
 Accelerators are often complex and may have multiple design constraints which are difficult to meet.
 Even building one accelerator can have a significant cost.
 At the same time, accelerators are also numerous, implying that there is less design